*Updated July 1, 2025

 Freight

-Freight has a much higher operating margin than Express or Ground (20-22% as opposed to 8-9% and 11-12% respectively), and the company appears to be planning to spin it off into its own company in order to “unlock sustainable shareholder value.”
-At the same time that it may be organizationally separating Freight into its own unit, however, it’s also integrating the Ground and Freight networks as part of their much anticipated Network 2.0 initiative.
+Freight has a much higher operating margin than Express or Ground (20-22% as opposed to 8-9% and 11-12% respectively), and the company is in the process of spinning it off into its own company in order to “unlock sustainable shareholder value.”
+At the same time that it is organizationally separating Freight into its own unit, however, it’s also integrating the Ground and Freight networks as part of their much anticipated Network 2.0 initiative.
 A large number of Freight Service Centers have been closed in the past two years.

 Network 2.0